Creativity runs the world and it’s not just in making music or other artistic disciplines.

 The truth about creativity is that anyone can display its qualities if the need arises and is acted upon.
 What sets people apart as being creative or non-creative is the fact that some tap into it more regularly than others, some do it out of necessity, and some do it seemingly without even thinking…creativity seems to just flow from everything they do or say.

 Whatever the case and regardless of how creative you can be, creativity is something that can be lost.
 Just like a muscle diminishes when it’s not being exercised, your creativity can slowly vanish when you fail to use it for whatever reason.
 Here are some of the ways you might be killing your own creativity:

 There exist numerous ways you might be blocking your creativity and people naturally do it more often than they realize.
 You block your creativity whenever you keep waiting for the “right time” to do something, when you rely on other people to do things for you, and when you choose the easy way out.

 Most of us are guilty of blocking creativity in one or more of these ways, and doing so once or twice is just human.
 However, if you continuously keep doing it, your creativity will eventually be diminished.

 - Ignoring it

 This is similar to blocking out your creativity but has more to do with being rigid in your ways.
-For instance, sticking to a proverbial tried and proven way of doing something and not attempting to be inventive or innovative.
+For instance, sticking to a proverbial, tried and proven way of doing something and not attempting to be inventive or innovative.

-In other words, you might feel the need to experiment or mix things up - for example, how you make music and with whom - but out of fear that you might mess up or displease the masses, you continue to ignore your creative side.
+In other words, you might feel the need to experiment or mix things up - for example, how you create music and with whom - but out of fear that you might mess up or displease the masses, you continue to ignore your creative side.
 Over time, the urge to be creative might dry up as you sink into sameness.